'Your Body Being Used': Where Prisoners Who Can't Vote Fill Voting Districts

 Loading...

 In this rural, predominantly white town located northwest of Milwaukee, around 1 in 4 people is incarcerated.
-That's because it is home to three state prisons, including the facility where every adult male prisoner sentenced to Wisconsin's prison system is processed, Dodge Correctional Institution.
+It is home to three state prisons, including the facility where every adult male prisoner sentenced to Wisconsin's prison system is processed, Dodge Correctional Institution.

 Together, the three facilities in Waupun house more than 3,000 incarcerated people convicted of a felony, who cannot vote while behind bars.
 These prisoners make up the majorities in two of the town's voting districts represented by alderpeople on the town's common council.